Certification & FAQ'S

 Q. How much does it cost?

-There is a reduction in fees of 10% if you are part of a group of 5 or more students., otherwise there are no further reductions in fees as they are already placed at the lowest possible rates.
+There is a 10% discount if you are part of a group of 5 or more students, otherwise there are no reduced fees as they are already placed at the lowest possible rates.
 I regret that at this time there are no bursaries available.
 You can pay for the full course by instalments over a period of about two years.